a5221985/tutorials/Architecture/developer_to_architect_mastering_software_architecture.md

 						1. It might corrupt data (if syncing is enabled between regions (?))
 4. Disaster Recovery
 	1. If region goes down, the users will be diverted to different region
+		1. It is not quick
+			1. It may take time to prepare system in different region
+				1. The following activities may have to be performed
+					1. Start applications
+					2. Refresh data
 5. Illustration:

 					DNS            DNS